 Keleah Anderson, Owner & Founder

 “While “Christian yoga” might sound like an oxymoron, you’re encouraged to read further.
-Abundant Yoga provides something more than a yoga practice – it provides a complete experience of union with God our Creator through movement.” – Keleah, Founder & Owner of Abundant Yoga
+Abundant Yoga provides something more than a yoga practice – it provides a complete experience of union with God our Creator through movement.” – Keleah, Owner & Founder

 Keleah came to yoga through two passions – cheerleading and gymnastics.
 She was raised in the church, becoming a believer at age 7.
 She had always experienced movement as an expression of her soul, but in yoga, she found an even deeper connection to the God she knew and loved.
 She found movement that was sacred, union that was restful, and postures that were powerful.
 She found home – a place of being, not doing.
 Her deepest intention is to awaken the heart within others to experience “the flow” of God’s love, and for each class to offer something greater than a physical practice, but rather a connection in mind, body, soul, and spirit.

 Keleah’s diverse background and studies of yoga and anatomy have enriched her own unique style of teaching.
 Her classes provide the body an opportunity for movement, stillness, worship, prayer, and meditation all in one.

 Keleah has been teaching yoga since 2001 and is recognized by Yoga Alliance as an E-RYT200 certified yoga instructor.
 She has been sharing a passion for the Lord through fitness training for over half her life, beginning in 1991.
 She currently brings this unique practice of Christ-centered yoga to classes in her studio, churches, and retreat centers.
 Keleah resides in Franklin, TN with her husband of 18 years and three children.